jorgeareyesjr/django-data-relay/README.md

 # Ensure mkcert is installed
 # Visit https://github.com/FiloSottile/mkcert to download and install mkcert if not already installed
 ```

+## 🧪 Cloning vs. Forking

+In an effort to promote effective collaboration and avoid contribution confusion, I thought it would be helpful to provide a quick refresher on two fundamental Git commands: `git clone` and `git fork`.
+For more information, refer to the [Git documentation](https://git-scm.com/book/ms/v2/GitHub-Contributing-to-a-Project).
+I've outlined the key distinctions between the two below.

+- **Clone**: Use `git clone` to create a local copy of the **Django Data Relay** on your machine.
+This is ideal for personal use or testing without making changes to the original project.
+Check out the [installation](#-installation) section for more details.

+- **Fork**: Use the "Fork" button on GitHub to create a personal copy of the **Django Data Relay** under your account.
+This is recommended if you want to contribute to the project.
+After forking, you can clone your forked repository locally, make changes, and submit a pull request to the original repository.
+Check out [CONTRIBUTING](https://github.com/jorgeareyesjr/django-data-relay/blob/main/CONTRIBUTING) for more details.

 ## ⚡ Installation